johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     NOTE: This step prevents `attacker.example` from disrupting the integrity of `site.example` by setting a cookie with a Domain attribute of "example".

-1. If _cookie_'s domain is non-empty:
+1. If _cookie_'s domain-attribute is non-empty:

-    1. If _requestURL_'s canonicalized host does not domain-match _cookie_'s domain:
+    1. If _requestURL_'s canonicalized host does not domain-match _cookie_'s host:

         1. Abort these steps and ignore the cookie entirely.